 However, as with all Android updates, there's a difference between when Google launches the final build and when the new software actually arrives on your smartphone.
-Today, we'll be taking a look at all of the major OEMs and breakdown when exactly you can expect an Android 10 update for your device.
+We'll be taking a look at all of the major Android phone makers and breakdown when exactly you can expect an Android 10 update for your device.
+Let's dive a bit deeper and find out which of the best Android phones have been updated to Android 10.

 Let's start with Google's own phones, the Pixel series.
 Android 10 has been guaranteed for every existing Pixel device, with the full list being as follows: